Photonics

-Photonics is a branch of optics that involves the application of generation, detection, and manipulation of light in form of photons through emission, transmission, modulation, signal processing, switching, amplification, and sensing.
+Photonics is a branch of optics that involves the application of generation, detection, and manipulation of light in the form of photons through emission, transmission, modulation, signal processing, switching, amplification, and sensing.
+Even though photonics is a commonly used term, there is no widespread agreement on a clear definition of the term or on the difference between photonics and related fields, such as optics.

+Photonics is closely related to quantum optics, which studies the theory behind photonics' engineering applications.
 Though covering all light's technical applications over the whole spectrum, most photonic applications are in the range of visible and near-infrared light.

 The term photonics developed as an outgrowth of the first practical semiconductor light emitters invented in the early 1960s and optical fibers developed in the 1970s.

+The field is also supported by professional organizations such as the IEEE Photonics Society, which serves as a conduit for advances in photonics research, engineering, and its applications.

 History

 The word 'Photonics' is derived from the Greek word "phos" meaning light (which has genitive case "photos" and in compound words the root "photo-" is used); it appeared in the late 1960s to describe a research field whose goal was to use light to perform functions that traditionally fell within the typical domain of electronics, such as telecommunications, information processing, etc.

-Photonics as a field began with the invention of the laser in 1960.
+An early instance of the word was in a December 1954 letter from John W. Campbell to Gotthard Gunther:Incidentally, I've decided to invent a new science — photonics.
+It bears the same relationship to Optics that electronics does to electrical engineering.
+Photonics, like electronics, will deal with the individual units; optics and EE deal with the group-phenomena!
+And note that you can do things with electronics that are impossible in electrical engineering!Photonics as a field began with the invention of the maser and laser in 1958 to 1960.
 Other developments followed: the laser diode in the 1970s, optical fibers for transmitting information, and the erbium-doped fiber amplifier.
 These inventions formed the basis for the telecommunications revolution of the late 20th century and provided the infrastructure for the Internet.

 Though coined earlier, the term photonics came into common use in the 1980s as fiber-optic data transmission was adopted by telecommunications network operators.
 At that time, the term was used widely at Bell Laboratories.
 Its use was confirmed when the IEEE Lasers and Electro-Optics Society established an archival journal named Photonics Technology Letters at the end of the 1980s.

-During the period leading up to the dot-com crash circa 2001, photonics as a field focused largely on optical telecommunications.
+During the period leading up to the dot-com crash circa 2001, photonics was a field focused largely on optical telecommunications.
 However, photonics covers a huge range of science and technology applications, including laser manufacturing, biological and chemical sensing, medical diagnostics and therapy, display technology, and optical computing.
-Further growth of photonics is likely if current silicon photonics developments are successful.